Russian force too small for 'full' invasion, Ukraine says

 For her part, Anne Neuberger, a senior US official dealing with cyber-defence, is currently touring European capitals to coordinate "internet response capacity to Ukraine, if needed".

-A Russian cyber-attack on Ukraine would "likely be a core event of any escalation", she told media in Brussels, also on Monday.

-The US is also sending 2,000 more soldiers to Germany and Poland and moving 1,000 troops from Germany to Romania to act as a deterrent to wider Russian aggression in eastern Europe, the Pentagon announced the same day.
+And the US is sending 2,000 more soldiers to Germany and Poland and moving 1,000 troops from Germany to Romania to act as a deterrent to wider Russian aggression in Europe.

 Russia is said to have built up some 100,000 troops around Ukraine in recent months.
 It is also sending another 30,000 to Belarus as part of a military drill in February.

-A group of 77 MEPs warned the EU in a letter on Tuesday that the Russian move could be an attempt "to subjugate and occupy" Belarus, while the world was distracted by the Ukraine crisis.
+A group of 77 MEPs warned the EU in a letter on Tuesday that the Russian move could be an attempt "to subjugate and occupy" Belarus.

 Belarus occupation?